openedx/edx-documentation/en_us/olx/source/policies/index.rst

 Policies
 #################################

-Use the chapters in this section to define policies for your course.
+The topics in this section describe how to use OLX (open learning XML) to define policies for your course.

 .. toctree::
    :maxdepth: 2